 Where’s North Korea’s Kim?
-Lets see what the satellites say.
+Let’s see what the satellites say.

 But they are also being used to look for planes, motorcades, trains and boats.

-It’s like a giant game of “Where’s Waldo,” with an entire country to scour and just a few clues.
+It’s like a giant game of “Where’s Waldo?” — with an entire country to scour and just a few clues.

-“In a country like North Korea, there’s no noise when it comes luxury facilities,” said Colin Zwirko at NK Pro.
+“In a country like North Korea, there’s no noise when it comes to luxury facilities,” said Colin Zwirko at NK Pro.
 “It’s only Kim family facilities.
 There’s no other people that could be just freely enjoying boat parties or having mansions in remote places.”

 When reports emerged that Kim might have had a cardiovascular operation at a hospital near Mount Myohyang on April 12, experts looked for confirmation from the skies.

-Kim’s grandfather, Kim Il Sung, reportedly died at a mansion on the top of the mountain in 1994, although that mansion was demolished in 2012.
-There are still some villas in the area, but no obvious signs in satellite photos of unusual activity, said Zwirko.
+Kim’s grandfather, Kim Il Sung, reportedly died at a mansion on top of the mountain in 1994, although that structure was demolished in 2012.
+There are still some villas in the area but no obvious signs in satellite photos of unusual activity, said Zwirko.

 There was also talk that Kim might have attended a missile test near Wonsan on April 14.
-The complex at Wonsan on North Korea’s east coast has a private beach, guest villas, a horserace track and a basketball court, and it is believed to one of Kim’s favorite places to stay.
+The complex at Wonsan on North Korea’s east coast has a private beach, guest villas, a horse racing track and a basketball court, and it is believed to be one of Kim’s favorite places to stay.

 On Tuesday, Zwirko announced that he had spotted an approximately 60-meter (200-foot) leisure boat positioned for use in the villa’s private harbor, as well as two other large leisure boats used by Kim in the area.
-The main boat was seen in a photograph when Dennis Rodman visited Kim and went to Wonsan in 2013, and it is believed to have a pool on board under a roof.
+The main boat was seen in a photograph when basketball star Dennis Rodman visited Kim and went to Wonsan in 2013, and it is believed to have a pool on board under a roof.

 But Zwirko also did what he called a baseline survey, cross-checking years of satellite imagery against state media reports and NK Pro’s own database.